fortrabbit/blog/the-cloud-economically-attractive-but-what-the-about-ecological-impact.md

 ---
 title: Green cloud?
 author: fl
-excerpt: "The cloud: economically attractive, but what the about ecological impact?"
+intro: "The cloud: economically attractive, but what the about ecological impact?"
 created: 2012-10-23
 tag:
   - opinion